-I have been married for 29 years and Cheryl and I are the proud parents of two daughters: Carissa (Grad MRSS) who is 27, recently engaged, and teaching in our school district, and Chelsea (Grad PMSS 2008) who is 23 and currently in her last year at SFU.
+I have been married for 31 years and Cheryl and I are the proud parents of two daughters: Carissa (Grad MRSS) who is 29, recently married, and teaching in our school district, and Chelsea (Grad PMSS 2008) who is 5 and currently living in Calgary and working with Shaw Telecommunications.
 We have raised our children in this community and have been very active in various community activities, particularly soccer and basketball.
 I enjoy the outdoors, particularly fishing and running.
 I ran my first half marathon in May 2012 and look forward to doing another one soon, although my body is telling me otherwise.
-While no longer coaching soccer, I am now an referee and quite enjoy connecting with my students and other young people on the soccer pitch.
+While no longer coaching soccer, I am now a referee and quite enjoy connecting with my students and other young people on the soccer pitch.

 I am a firm believer in choice and flexibility when it comes to students and their programs in today's schools.
 I do not believe that in order to learn students must be sitting in desks five hours a day.
 With technology being so readily available and affordable, and given that students today are completely immersed in a technological world, good schools are revisiting what 'high school' looks like.
 At PMSS this momentum is beginning to grab hold and I look forward to being part of a school 'moving forward' in the years ahead.
 Arrange to come and visit and we'll tell you more.